jjbergman/iliaslatina/IL-translation.md

 9   Which god forced these men to struggle in such sorrowful wrath?

-10  It was the child of Lato and powerful Jupiter.
+10  It was the child of Leto and powerful Jupiter.

 10  He sent into the Pelasgian king's heart a horrible plague, which likewise afflicted the Danaans.